MI Tax-Deductibility

 1. How does the deduction apply to Single Premium certificates, in which the premium is financed and rolled into the mortgage loan amount?
 Can the premium be deducted in one calendar year?

-The amount of the MI premium attributable to 2018, 2019, 2020 and 2021 is tax deductible.
 Single premiums (and other upfront premium payments) are amortized over time and cannot be deducted in one calendar year.
 Borrowers should consult a professional tax adviser to determine the amount of the MI premium eligible for tax deduction in any given year.

 2. Questions regarding MI tax deductibility for a loan?

 Arch MI cannot provide tax advice.
-Please consult a tax adviser concerning eligibility and application of the MI tax deduction in your particular circumstances under the Internal Revenue Code and the laws of any other taxing jurisdiction.
-The above information is based on review of statutory language, federal guidance and present law.
+Please consult a tax adviser concerning eligibility and application of the MI tax deduction in your circumstances under the Internal Revenue Code and the laws of any other taxing jurisdiction.
+The above information is based on a review of statutory language, federal guidance and present law.
 However, the IRS may reach different conclusions for these issues in future regulatory action or guidance.